 - Plan on leaving your residence vacant for an extended time due to a possible vacation

 - It appears your system is not working properly

-The Sandy City Police Department provides fingerprinting services to the public, Fridays and Mondays only between the hours of 8 AM to 5 PM.
+The Sandy City Police Department provides fingerprinting services to the public on Tuesdays from 12 PM to 4 PM and Fridays from 8 AM to 4 PM.

 You must present valid picture identification at the time of fingerprinting.

 The department charges a nominal fee of $11.00 per card, payable at the time of fingerprinting.
 Fingerprint cards will be furnished.

 We now accept Debit or Credit cards (with the Visa logo) as a form of payment.